nanuchavan037/Linux_project/README.md

 To create a systemd service named "showtime" that prints the current time to a file in the user's home directory every minute, follow these steps:

   1)  Create a Bash script that prints the current time and saves it to a file.
-Let's call this script showtime.sh.
-Replace <username> with the actual username for whom you want to create this service:

 ```bash
 #!/bin/bash